aaronbae/aaronbae.com/README.md

 7. Git Deployment

 # Citation
-This is an originl work that I take full credit for from scratch.
+This is an original work that I take full credit for, from scratch.
 I hope to release more features that can showcase my engineering skills on this website.